-This is the first edition of the guidance on good review practices published by TMDA.
-This guidance has been prepared as a means of establishing/increasing/promoting transparency between the Authority and all its stakeholders.
-The document describes internal process conducted during the evaluation and registration process and provides recommendations to stakeholders on good review management principles and practices for the review of medicinal products dossiers submitted in support of applications for registration.
+This is the first revision of the Guidelines on Good Review Practices published by TMDA.
+This review has been instituted as a result of the recommendations from the WHO-Global Re- benchmarking assessment.
+The document describes the internal processes conducted during the evaluation and registration of products and provides recommendations to stakeholders on good review management principles and practices for the review of medicinal product dossiers submitted in support of applications for registration.